leapcode/bitmask_android/README.md

 The Bitmask Android Client has the following system-level dependencies:

-* JDK 17
+* JDK 21
 * Android SDK Tools, v.
-34.0.3, with these packages:
+35.0.0, with these packages:
   * Platform-Tools, v.
-34.0.5
+35.0.0
   * Build-Tools, API v.
-34
+35
-  * Platforms 34
+  * Platforms 35
   * Android Support Repository
   * Google Support Repository
-  * NDK v. r21e (enables C code in Android)
+  * NDK v. r28c (enables C code in Android)
 * For running the app in an emulator, you will also need these packages:
   * Android Emulator
-  * System Images for Android APIs 30
+  * System Images for Android APIs
 * ics-openvpn submodule
 * tor-android submodule
-* bitmaskcore submodule
+* Bitmask Core Android submodule

 You can install them as follows: